JasonTrue/github-pages-with-jekyll/_posts/2019-01-01-akemasite-omedetou.md

 This is just an experiment and I hope you didn't come here looking for anything insightful.

-My actual blog [Pursuing My Passions](https://blog.jagaimo.com)is ancient.
+My actual blog [Pursuing My Passions](https://blog.jagaimo.com) is ancient.
 I hope to write something for it by the 10 year anniversary of my last post.

 Here's some random code from a personal project that I'm posting because it's only slightly embarrassing.